 Having determined the amount that you are willing to invest from your personal savings, it’s now time to figure out how to source the remaining funds needed.
 Franchisees have two options; either to get financing from their franchisor, or to get franchise business loans from a bank or other lending institutions.
 Whichever option you choose, you need to create a strong business plan to be able to borrow money from these external sources.

 A comprehensive, well-written business plan can increase the chance of your loan being approved.
 Therefore, you have to make sure that it contains everything that the lender needs to know: accurate financial statements, estimated working capital, sales projections and cost analyses, a detailed marketing plan, estimated payroll expenses, as well as an indication of your “people skills” to prove that you can manage the business well.
 You should also include your net worth (your total assets minus liabilities) and credible credit references, if any.
-Usually, the criteria of the lender revolves around your financial stability, income, and track record.
+Usually, the criteria of the lender revolve around your financial stability, income, and track record.

 A franchise opportunity is a great start to owning a business that you can truly grow.
 As long as you have a strong financial game plan in place, you can amplify the existing success of your franchised brand which will reflect upon your own financial success.

 Ready to venture into the franchising industry?
-D&V can help kick-start your franchise opportunity by setting up a robust and reliable accounting solution to manage your finances, as well as take care of compliance work so you can focus more on the core activities of your franchise business.
+D&V can help kick-start your franchise opportunity by setting up a robust and reliable accounting solution to manage your finances, as well as taking care of compliance work so you can focus more on the core activities of your franchise business.
 Get in touch with us now to learn more about our Accounting Solutions for Franchise Owners!